 4. Do you keep selling after the sale?

 When your customers go offline, do they disappear from your metrics radar?
 If your marketing systems can’t tell the difference between shoppers and buyers, you risk alienating those who’ve already purchased by sending inappropriate follow-up solicitations.
 Call tracking enables you to follow buyers through to purchase, whichever path they take.

 Call tracking delivers a wealth of click-to-call response and conversion metrics as detailed as those available for click-to-buys.
 Keyword and call-pattern analyses provide call quality data you can use to continually improve buyer experiences and optimize the path to purchase.

 If you’ve answered ‘yes’ to any of these questions, consider adding call tracking to your toolset; gain insights for offline channels of your buyers’ journey and use them to optimize your marketing programs.

-To learn more about the advantages of call tracking, download the ebook, Call tracking: Building the foundation for call analytics.
+To learn more about the advantages of call tracking, download the e-book, Getting Started With Call Analytics.